thib1984/ytdlmusic/README.md

 `` ytdlmusic`` displays help message, version, and license
 ## Batch

-You can use a beta command to loop in a csv file, and auto-download mp3 from it.
+You can use a beta command to loop in a csv file, and download all MP3/OGG files from it.

 `` ytdlmusic --batch=path_file%had_header%sep%artist_column%song_column ``